Portage home visitor

 National Portage Association

-You would usually be employed by local authorities or children’s charities.
-There are around 140 portage services registered in Britain – see the NPA website for details of registered services.
+You would usually be employed by a Portage Service within a local authority or children’s charity.
+There are around 140 Portage Services registered in Britain – see the NPA website for details of registered Services and job vacancies.

-Vacancies are advertised in local newspapers and on local authority websites.
+Vacancies are also advertised in local newspapers, the educational press, and on local authority and recruitment websites.

 Job market information